 On this unique Pachamama Journey, you’ll join a group of like-minded, awake individuals for the journey of a lifetime engaging your heart, mind, body and soul.
 Yoga and self-inquiry will be utilized to integrate the profound experiences in the forest, while exploring our interior selves with the intention of igniting our personal gifts and purpose in service of the world at this critical time.

 Accompanying our journey will be the Pachamama Alliance’s iconic founding indigenous partners, the Achuar, who are committed protecting their pristine ancestral rainforest home and culture for the benefit of all life.
 Their warrior spirit, generosity, grace and humility will deeply touch you and offer a remarkable example and reference for how human beings can be in the world.
-We’ll stay in the lodge of the visionary community of Sharamentsa and renowned Kapawi Ecolodge, both owned and operated by the Achuar.
+While in the rainforest, we’ll stay in the lodge of the community of Ti’inkias and the renowned Kapawi Ecolodge, both owned and operated by the Achuar.

 Journey Leader: Rebecca Rogers